Better Flood Nerd Logo

 We respect your privacy.
 Your information will never be sold or given to anyone else, except as necessary for the purpose of shopping for flood insurance on your behalf.

 We are paperless.
 By submitting, you consent to receive texts and emails from Better Flood and Your Flood Nerds regarding your quote, policy details, and relevant flood updates.
-Occasionally, we’ll also share tips for making time with family more enjoyable.
+Occasionally, we may also share flood insurance tips, renewal reminders, property-risk updates, and helpful coverage information.
 Remember, you retain the right to opt in or out of these communications at any time, ensuring you have full control over the information you receive from us.

 Here is a link to the terms of use and privacy policy